carpentries-incubator/geospatial-python/episodes/05-access-data.md

 From the thumbnails alone we can already observe some dark spots on the island of Rhodes at the bottom right of the image!

-In order to open the high-resolution satellite images and investigate the scenes in more detail, we will be using the `rioxarray` library.
+In order to open the high-resolution satellite images and investigate the scenes in more detail, we will be using the [`rioxarray` library](https://corteva.github.io/rioxarray).
 Note that this library can both work with local and remote raster data.
-At this moment we will only take a sneak peek at the [to_raster function](https://corteva.github.io/rioxarray/stable/rioxarray.html#rioxarray.raster_array.RasterArray.to_raster) of this library.
+At this moment, we will only take a sneak peek of the functionality of this library.
 We will learn more about it in the next episode.

-Now let us focus on the near ´red´ band by accessing the item `red` from the assets dictionary and get the Hypertext Reference (also known as URL) attribute using `.href` after the item selection.
+Now let us focus on the red band by accessing the item `red` from the assets dictionary and get the Hypertext Reference (also known as URL) attribute using `.href` after the item selection.

-Remote raster data can be directly opened via the `rioxarray` library.
-We will learn more about this library in the next episodes.

 For now we are using [rioxarray to open the raster file](https://corteva.github.io/rioxarray/stable/rioxarray.html#rioxarray-open-rasterio).